MBACP Senior Accredited Counsellor

-I have trained with Boarding Concern to work with those who have been affected by being sent away from home at an early age.
+I have trained with Boarding Concern to work with those who have been affected by being sent away from home to boarding school at an early age.

-I set up the first 'embedded' counselling service in a private boarding school in 2003.
+I set up the first 'embedded' Counselling Service for pupils in a private boarding school near Edinburgh.

-I was on the team of the Edinburgh University Student Counselling Service for 3 years from 2003.
+I was on the team of the Edinburgh University Student Counselling Service for 3 years from 2003 - 2006 before moving South.

 Private Practice alongside these projects.